 Vegetation in the riverbeds and adjoining riparian areas, as well as in forest areas in the hilltops above the roadway areas, appears to be relatively well preserved based on a preliminary view.
 Accordingly, the potential environmental aspects of the civil works will be closely examined and the appropriate mitigation measures designed, as described later in this EMF.

-(d) Middle Bridge over South River Kingstown
+(c) Middle Bridge over South River Kingstown, Bay Street Bridge over North River Kingstown

-Work on this sub-project will include:
+Work on these sub-projects will include: